-But if you have several incomes covering the basic expenses, you’re free to pursue your passions–even if they’re not particularly lucrative.
+But if you have several sources of income covering the basic expenses, you’re free to pursue your passions–even if they’re not particularly lucrative.
 This is one of the greatest benefits of having multiple income streams.

 3. Ability to stick to your values

 More than any other generation in history, Millennials are known for sticking to their morals and values.

 This generation doesn’t compromise their beliefs for anything.